 Attending a REC meeting by web-conference or telephone

-- As with all meetings; timings can overrun and therefore if you have decided to dial in you must consider that the agreed time slot for the review of your application may be delayed and factor this in when planning your availability.
+- As with all meetings; timings can overrun and therefore you must consider that the agreed time slot for the review of your application may be delayed and factor this in when planning your availability.
 Every effort will be made to stick to the agenda timings, but overruns can occur.

-- It will normally be the chair of the committee who contacts you.
-The committee meets in a private room that ensures confidentiality and we ask you to ensure that you are also in a quiet, private, confidential environment when receiving the call.
+- It will normally be the chair of the committee who introduces you.
+The committee meets in a private room that ensures confidentiality and we ask you to ensure that you are also in a quiet, private, confidential environment when attending a REC meeting.
 If you have colleagues who would like to listen to the discussion, that is fine however, it is generally more practical if just one person provides the responses back to the Committee.

 - The call to you will normally be placed on a relevant speaker system so that the attending committee members can hear the questions being raised and your responses.
 This is to support the committee in their ethical decision making.
 Often, but not exclusively, questions will normally be raised by the chair of the committee who will introduce themselves to you and clearly raise the ethical issues that require clarification.

-- Finally, please ensure that you have confirmed with the supporting REC staff your most appropriate contact number for the call.
+- If requested, please ensure that you have confirmed with the supporting REC staff your most appropriate contact number for the call.
 It is a recommended that a landline rather than a mobile number is used.
 Although the HRA makes every effort to ensure that the rooms booked for these meetings have appropriate telecommunications accessibility, sometimes calling out is difficult due to the location of the meeting venue.
 If the Committee members themselves will be meeting by web-conference, you will receive a link to join the web-conference at a specific time.